djmk/Streamlit-UCI/Heart Disease Data Set/readme.md

 ## Look at few of the sample Images.
 I have just used `Logistic Regression`, `SVM` and `Random Forest`.
 Futhermore, I have plotted `Confusion Matrix`, `ROC Curve` and `Precision-recall Curve`.
 You can play with other algorithms too.

+I have given the option to manually fine tune few parameters such as `The number of trees in the forest` and `The maximum depth of the tree` in case of `Random Forest`.
+While, for `Logistic Regression` I gave the option of `Regularization parameter` and `Maximum number of iterations` and for `S`VM, I tried to fine tune `Regularization parameter` and `Kernel`.
+Play with these parameters to see which one work best for your dataset.